Here’s the merry crew of Band-itos

-Stalwart member of the bottom end, Donn has been in the Sousa Band since the late 1980s, on tuba and various members of the saxophone family.
+Stalwart member of the bottom end, Donn has been in the Sousa Band since the late 1980s, on tuba and various large members of the saxophone family.
 He plays in other bands, too.

 In Memoriam – our past friends.
 We miss them all.

 At the urging of her son, Ian, Julie retrieved her flute from the back of the closet and ventured to a Sousa Band rehearsal.
 One thing led to another – she got a new flute and played 16th notes a bit faster.
 Her poems appeared in Limbs of the Pine, Peaks of the Range (Rose Alley Press, Seattle), and a couple of other poems rode Metro buses.

 Jan Jessen – bari sax